amoore17/invidio-quick-redirect/README.md

 ## Summary
-Redirect youtube.com to invidio.us without making a single connection to YouTube.
+Redirect youtube.com to invidious.xyz without making a single connection to YouTube.
+After the main invidio.us instance was taken down, I have revised this extension to point to invidio.xyz instead.
+If you would like to change to another instance, simply replace the "invidio.xyz" string with the domain of the instance you would like to use instead.

 ## License
 This software is licensed under the MIT license.